What Is a 1/4 Zip Fleece? Warmth, Bulk & Brand Guide

 A fleece 1/4 zip pullover makes sense when a brand wants stronger cold-weather identity, softer handfeel, and more comfort-led warmth than a standard quarter-zip can offer.
 It becomes the wrong direction when the line needs lower-bulk layering, sharper athletic styling, or broader multi-season use.

+And the difference is not just about whether fleece feels warm on the table.
 It is about what the product is supposed to do once it enters the line.

 If the line needs visible warmth, softness, and a more obvious fall/winter role, fleece can be a very strong direction.
 If the line needs a cleaner, lighter, more broadly wearable mid-layer, fleece can narrow the product too much.